 Our rigs are fitted with precision instrumentation to monitor drilling parameters, pile verticality and concrete pressure, volume and productivity in order to ensure quality is maintained during the construction process.

-Capability: We are able to construct CFA piles to a diameter of between 450 mm and 1500mm and to a maximum depth of 32m.
+Capability: Depending upon ground conditions, we are able to construct CFA piles to a diameter of between 450mm and 1500mm and to a maximum depth of 32m.

 Advantages: High productivity, rapid mobilisation.
 Greater efficiency with respect to resources.
 Low noise and vibration.